Protecting Your eCommerce Business from Fraud: Best Practices

 Below are a few strategies you can implement to ensure your company’s security and customer satisfaction:

 • Keep your software up to date: Your website and payment gateway software should be updated regularly to ensure they are secure and have the latest features.
-This will prevent potential information leaks, privacy vulnerabilities and compromised software.
+This will prevent potential information leaks, privacy vulnerabilities, and compromised software.

 • Always review suspicious behavior: Fraudulent activity can be detected early on by reviewing suspicious behavior before it results in significant financial losses.
 Keep an eye out for suspicious behavior, such as orders coming from high-risk countries or shipping addresses that aren’t the same as the billing addresses.